arpitapt11/Driving-Test/README.md

 # Driving-Test
-To serve as an alternative for preliminary license issuing test.
+To serve as an alternative for preliminary license issuing test held in India.